s-blu/obsidian_dataview_example_vault/README.md

 ### **For the optimal experience, open this vault in Obsidian!**

 1. Download the vault [here](https://github.com/s-blu/obsidian_dataview_example_vault/archive/refs/heads/master.zip)
-3. Open the vault in Obsidian via "Open another vault -> Open folder as vault"
+2. Open the vault in Obsidian via "Open another vault -> Open folder as vault"
-4. Trust us. :)
+3. Trust us. :)
-5. When Obsidian opens the settings, hit the switch on "Dataview" to enable the plugin
+4. When Obsidian opens the settings, hit the switch on "Dataview" to enable the plugin
-6. Done!
+5. Done!
 The example vault is now available to you in its purest and most useful form!

+> [!info] Choose correct vault root
+> Be sure to choose the folder that directly contains `00 Meta`, `10 Example Data` etc as a vault.
+These folders should be the most top folder level when viewing the vault in Obsidian, otherwise queries won't find their data.

 Wonder where to start?
 Good starting points are our [[Use Case Overview]], the [[Dataview Queries Overview]] or the [[Topic Overview]].
 You can, of course, add and edit files to your liking to try things out!